 Hi!
 Nice to meet you.
 I’m Ann.

-When I was 11, I sat inside a dim sum restaurant in Atlanta, a two-hour drive from my home in South Carolina and cried when I found out the kitchen had run out of har gau (steamed shrimp dumplings in crystal rice wrappers).
-Big, splashy, nose-runny sobs.
+When I was 11, I sat inside a Chinese restaurant in Atlanta with a serious craving for dim sum and sobbed when I found out the kitchen had run out of har gau (steamed shrimp dumplings in crystal rice wrappers).
 Judging eyes turned toward 11-year-old me.
-As I continued to mourn the absence of my shrimp dumplings, I came to the realization that maybe I have a really obsessive relationship with food.
+As I continued to mourn my shrimp dumplings, I came to the realization that maybe I have a really obsessive relationship with food.

-I still obsess about food today, whenever I’m not practicing law.
-I juggle my career, family and this blog with the help of a supportive husband (the “hubby”) who is my food-obsessed lobster.
-We’ve lived in Washington (DC), Kuala Lumpur (Malaysia), Charleston (SC), Falls Church (VA) and now we’re in London.
-We also wrangle our kids, a boy known as Ge Ge (“big brother” in Chinese), and a girl we call Meimei (“little sister”).
-They make frequent appearances on this blog because, like the hubby, they are my everything.
+I’m still ravenous about food today, whenever I’m not lawyering.
+I juggle my career, family and blogging with the help of a supportive husband who also happens to be my food-obsessed lobster.
+We’ve lived in Washington (DC), Kuala Lumpur (Malaysia), Charleston (SC) and Falls Church (VA).
+Now we live in London.
+Our kids, a boy known as Ge Ge (“big brother” in Chinese), and a girl we call Meimei (“little sister”), are also food lovers.

-Shortly after moving to England in 2016, I fulfilled a #lifegoal by attending a professional culinary arts program at Leith’s Cooking School in London, where I was awarded a Certificate with Distinction.
+Shortly after moving to England in 2016, I fulfilled a #lifegoal by attending a professional culinary arts program at Leith’s Culinary School in London, where I was awarded a Certificate with Distinction.

-I take all of my own photos for this blog unless otherwise noted, and where applicable I credit the websites and/or blogs from which I draw inspiration for my own posted recipes.
-You may link to my photos and recipes as long as you credit me as the source and link to the original blog post in which it appears.
+I take all of my own photos unless otherwise noted, and where applicable I credit the websites and/or blogs from which I draw inspiration for my own recipes.
+You may link to my photos and recipes as long as you credit me as the source and link to the original blog post (whether Grits & Chopsticks or its predecessor, The Gravy Train) in which it appears.
 For commercial use, please get in touch.